deven-org/boiler/README.md

 Link to Feedback-Form will be added with [issue #428](https://github.com/deven-org/B01LER-Kitchen/issues/428).

-## Requirements
+## :gear: Requirements
-First you need to install Git.
+1. First you need to install Git.
 Git is needed to clone the project to your local machine.
 If you don't have it installed yet you can follow this [installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-This project is a Node.js package.
+2. This project is a Node.js package.
 You need Node Version 18 or higher in order to run it.
 Check your installed version with node -v.
 For more information check out the [Node.js Documentation](https://nodejs.org/en/docs/).

-If you don't have Yarn installed, please install it (any version, we will pick the right settings later).
+3. If you don't have Yarn installed, please install it (any version, we will pick the right settings later).
 For more information check out the [Yarn Documentation](https://classic.yarnpkg.com/en/docs).

 In addition, you might need to install Corepack.
 For more information checkout [Corepack Documentation](https://nodejs.org/api/corepack.html).

 ## :rocket: How to start

 ### Installation
 > Note: You need to run terminal as administrator on Windows machines.

 1. First, open a terminal and navigate to the folder you want to fork or clone this project